ofmanybirds/ofmanybirds.github.io/lists/high_ev.md

 Tape over annoying LED lights.
 Try a different operating system.
 Try self-medicating ADHD with caffeine.
+Keep a trash can in every place you need to dispose of trash in.

 Related lists.
 Things you're allowed to do is our favourite out of these.
 [Barbell strategies.](https://web.archive.org/web/20220309155302/https://dwarkeshpatel.com/barbell-strategies/)